sherlock-project/sherlock/docs/removed-sites.md

 ```

 ## T-MobileSupport
-As of 2020-08-24, T-MobileSupport now returns false positives, which was found when running the tests, but will most likley be added again in the near future once we find a better error detecting method.
+As of 2020-08-24, T-MobileSupport now returns false positives, which was found when running the tests, but will most likely be added again in the near future once we find a better error detecting method.

 ```json
   "T-MobileSupport": {